-We conjecture that the above puzzling findings can be explained based on three conceptual principles that govern bargaining behavior:
+The puzzling findings can be explained by three conceptual principles that govern bargaining behavior:

-(1) The same bargainer could be sometimes self-centered ("gamesman") and sometimes inequity averse ("fairman") depending on the context.
+1. The same bargainer could be sometimes self-centered (gamesman) and sometimes inequity averse (fairman), depending on the context.

-This first principle carries forward our earlier discussion.
-Note that numerous models have been proposed to incorporate inequity aversion into the bargainers' utility function (e.g. Loewenstein et al. 1989, Bolton 1991, Fehr and Schmidt 1999, Bolton and Ockenfels 2000, Charness and Rabin 2002, Falk and Fischbacher 2006).
-We are not interested here in the exact fashion by which these concerns are integrated into the utility function, for our purpose, the qualitative statement that bargainers are self-centered yet inequity averse is sufficient.
+This first principle furthers the previous discussion.
+Note that numerous models have been proposed to incorporate inequity aversion into the bargainers' utility function (e.g., Loewenstein et al., 1989; Bolton, 1991; Fehr and Schmidt, 1999; Bolton and Ockenfels, 2000; Charness and Rabin, 2002; Falk and Fischbacher, 2006).
+We are not interested here in the exact fashion by which these concerns are integrated into the utility function.
+For our purpose, the qualitative statement that bargainers are self-centered yet inequity averse is sufficient.

-(2) Bargaining advantages might be exploitable to different degrees according to the sources of the advantages.
+2. Bargaining advantages might be exploitable to different degrees according to the sources of the advantages.

-Consider a professional basketball game that has been scheduled to take place in a playing field that slopes towards the side of one of the teams.
+Consider a professional basketball game that has been scheduled to be played on a court that slopes to the side of one of the teams.
 Obviously, this would give the team playing on the downhill side an unfair advantage, and as such the disadvantaged team as well as any unbiased outsider would object to such a setting.
 But at the same time, no one would argue that a team with taller players has an unfair advantage.

-The above example illustrates two types of advantages that are central to our proposed second principle of bargaining behavior.
-This principle expresses our belief that, when examining bargainers' advantages and the degree to which these advantages are exploitable, it is important to distinguish between the different types of advantages that are derived from different sources.
+The example illustrates two types of advantages that are central to our proposed second principle of bargaining behavior: When examining bargainers' advantages and the degree to which these advantages are exploitable, it is important to distinguish between the different types of advantages that are derived from different sources.
 These advantages can be broadly categorized into intrinsic and procedural advantages.
 Intrinsic advantages correspond to a team having taller players in the basketball example.
-These advantages are so called because they are derived from intrinsic characteristics of the bargainers independent of the exact bargaining protocol, and are what the bargainers bring to the negotiation table.
-Meanwhile procedural advantages correspond to the not-level-playing field in the example.
-They are advantages derived from the procedural features of the protocol itself.
+These advantages are so called because they are derived from intrinsic characteristics of the bargainers, independent of the exact bargaining protocol, and are what the bargainers bring to the negotiation table.
+Meanwhile, procedural advantages correspond to the not level playing field in the example and are derived from the procedural features of the protocol itself.
 Intrinsic characteristics of the bargainers are what the bargainers bring to the negotiation table, whereas procedural features are analogous to the shape of the table itself.

 Intrinsic characteristics are typically expressed as individual-level parameters, whereas procedural features in bargaining are defined with the pair of bargainers as the unit of reference; both could be imposed on subjects in a lab experiment.
-For example, outside options (i.e. the best alternative to a negotiated agreement or BATNA), time preferences ("patience"), and costs of bargaining are potential advantages that are derived from the bargainers' intrinsic characteristics.
-On the other hand, being the first or the last to propose is a potential advantage that is contingent on the specific procedural features of the negotiation.
+For example, outside options (i.e., the best alternative to a negotiated agreement or BATNA), time preferences, and the costs of bargaining are potential advantages that are derived from the bargainers' intrinsic characteristics.
+Still, being the first or the last to propose is a potential advantage that is contingent on the specific procedural features of the negotiation.
 Both intrinsic characteristics and procedural features can bestow advantages and can create symmetric and/or asymmetric leverages.
-We shall argue that, for the most part, the experimental evidence of alternating offer bargaining games can be understood in light of the distinction between advantages derived from these two sources.
-We surmise that the two types of advantages are perceived as qualitatively different by bargainers in these games, and have different impact on bargainers' behavior along the following major dimensions:
+For the most part, the experimental evidence of alternating-offer bargaining games can be understood in light of the distinction between the advantages derived from these two sources.
+The two types of advantages are perceived as qualitatively different by bargainers in these games and have different impact on bargainers' behavior along the following major dimensions: